 The Southwark Schools’ Learning Partnership (SSLP) is the sum of our Partner (Southwark) and Associate Partner (neighbouring borough) schools.
 Our schools are both independent and state, and can be sole educators or part of multi academy trusts.
 What they have in common is a desire to work in partnership to increase opportunities for students in Southwark and for their classmates.
 We achieve this by providing academic and vocational opportunities both for students and for teachers, where each can learn with and from their peers.
 We learn together by sharing our common goals and challenges.

-The SSLP priorities for 2020/21 were to enhance student voice and to encourage a partnership-wide conversation about race and racism in education.
-With all the opportunities Dulwich College provides this year we are striving to consider these priorities and how they can be central to our planning and delivery.
+The SSLP priorities for 2021/22 were to enhance student voice and to encourage a partnership-wide conversation about mental health.
+With all the opportunities Dulwich College provided throughout the year we are strove to consider these priorities and how they could be central to our planning and delivery.

 The SSLP welcomes schools with an ambition to work in partnership for the benefit of students from Southwark, and also their classmates.
 All schools aim to share and to learn from each other in equal measure.

 The SSLP aims that staff in our schools are in touch with one another and able to share their passion for their specialist subjects, exchange views about educational issues and share good practice.

 The SSLP provides a diverse programme of opportunities that aims to inspire the aspirations of every student.
 By working together, and harnessing the student voice, we offer interactive opportunities.